'Thursday Night Football' prediction, odds: Cowboys vs. Lions picks from expert on 34-22 run

 Why the Cowboys can cover

-Dallas has both won and covered in three straight games, including the last two coming versus last year's Super Bowl participants in the Chiefs and Eagles.
-Meanwhile, Detroit has lost three straight versus the spread, and it has lost some of its best playmakers.
-Sam LaPorta (back) could be out for the season, while Amon-Ra St. Brown (ankle) is in danger of missing this game after not practicing all week.
+Dallas is 5-1 ATS as an underdog and has both won and covered in three straight games overall, including the last two coming versus last year's Super Bowl participants in the Chiefs and Eagles.
+Meanwhile, Detroit has lost three straight versus the spread, and it lost one of its best playmakers in Sam LaPorta (back).
 While Detroit still has its backfield of Jahmyr Gibbs and David Montgomery to lean on, the run defense has been the biggest improvement for Dallas recently.
 Since acquiring Quinnen Williams from the Jets, Dallas has allowed just 69.7 rushing yards, which is less than half of the 143 yards per game it allowed in nine games prior to his arrival.
 See which team to back at SportsLine.

 Why the Lions can cover